mozilla/uniffi-rs/docs/manual/src/udl/interfaces.md

 By convention, the `constructor()` calls the Rust's `new()` method.

 Conceptually, these `interface` objects are live Rust structs that have a proxy object on the foreign language side; calling any methods on them, including a constructor or destructor results in the corresponding methods being called in Rust.
+If you do not specify a constructor the bindings will be unable to create the interface directly.

 UniFFI will generate these proxies with an interface or protocol to help with testing in the foreign-language code.
 For example in Kotlin, the `TodoList` would generate: